LastCeri/MogartNetwork/README.md

 # 2nd Quarter 2024

-## April 2024 milestones continue ✅
+## April 2024 milestones completed ✅

 * ✅ UI/UX Design Overhaul (Phase 9): Further refinement of the user interface using Tailwind CSS.
 * ✅ Marketing and Community Expansion: Implementing strategic marketing initiatives to expand the platform and grow the user community.
 * ✅ Customized Community Entry Cards: Introducing personalized entry cards for community engagement.

-## May 2024 milestones continue ⌛
+## May 2024 milestones completed ✅

-* ⌛ UI/UX Design Overhaul (Phase 10): Further refinement of the user interface using Tailwind CSS.
+* ✅ UI/UX Design Overhaul (Phase 10): Further refinement of the user interface using Tailwind CSS.
-* ⌛ Social Networking Tools Integration: Adding new tools to enhance the social networking experience on the platform.
+* ✅ Social Networking Tools Integration: Adding new tools to enhance the social networking experience on the platform.

 ## June 2024 milestones continue ⌛
 * ⌛ UI/UX Design Overhaul (Phase 11): Further refinement of the user interface using Tailwind CSS.